Skip to content

 Configuration

-Add your credentials to .env:
+Add the following to your .env:

 env